PhilippKuelpmann/oottest/README.md

 https://devguide.ropensci.org/building.html
 https://devguide.ropensci.org/marketing.html
 https://devguide.ropensci.org/grooming.html

+### JSS recommendations
-For R packages, we encourage inclusion of JSS submissions as vignettes in the package.
+- For R packages, we encourage inclusion of JSS submissions as vignettes in the package.
-For R packages with functions that create compound objects, a minimum expectation is that R's classes and methods systems are leveraged, e.g., by making use of S3 classes and providing standard methods (such as print, plot, and summary).
-Software authors may also find it helpful to follow the advice in the guidelines described in the rOpenSci Statistical Software Peer Review book.
+- For R packages with functions that create compound objects, a minimum expectation is that R's classes and methods systems are leveraged, e.g., by making use of S3 classes and providing standard methods (such as print, plot, and summary).
+- Software authors may also find it helpful to follow the advice in the guidelines described in the rOpenSci Statistical Software Peer Review book.
 It is not necessary for a JSS submission to fully conform with all the standards described there, though.
-Code needs to include the GNU General Public Licence (GPL), versions GPL-2 or GPL-3, or a GPL-compatible license for publication in JSS.
+- Code needs to include the GNU General Public Licence (GPL), versions GPL-2 or GPL-3, or a GPL-compatible license for publication in JSS.

 ### Packages to load
 ```R